LucaM0nt/montanaro-luca-units-09-11/11-json-and-ajax/02-dom-factory/readme.md

 - `lastInspection`: Date or `null`
 - `carIds`: Array of car IDs produced by the factory

-## Example Output 📤

-- **Cars List:**
-  All cars are displayed as a simple list with their make, model, and year.

-- **Factory Info:**
-  The factory is shown with its name, location, and year of establishment.

 ## Main Variables Table 📊

 | Variable Name   | Type             | Description                                      |